xlanor/intellimouse/reverse_engineering/03 - back_button/README.md

 ```

 So this confirms what I think should be the right protocol, as we can see `0x02 0x03` there, which appears to be the right value.

+---
+One night later:

+I was wrong, the numbers make no sense.
+I ended up writing random stuff based on the packets I was seeing and was able to reverse engineer about half of the options on there

+I'm not too sure what the other values are, and I dont think I will be reverse engineering them, its too much effort.

+Packet dumps attached.